-Students looking to change courses in September should speak to the Sixth Form team to get a copy of the final timetable blocks.
+The blocks will be finalised in June so students looking to change courses in September should speak to the Sixth Form team to get a copy of the final timetable blocks.

 Pathways Support

 At interview, students are asked about their career ambitions and placed on one of six pathways.
 This allows us to offer targeted advice, guidance and support for all students in their chosen path.
 For example, students opting for the Oxbridge Academic pathway will receive support with gaining places on summer schools, visits to the institutions, support and mentoring from Oxbridge graduates and many other opportunities.